Aaron J. Blashill, Ph.D.

 Pronouns: She/Her/Hers

-Liana is a recent graduate from San Diego State University with a major in Interdisciplinary Studies in Psychology, Political Science, and Spanish.
+Liana was a research assistant in the BISH lab from 2020-2022.
 Her research interests include anxiety disorders and body image concerns, as well as health disparities within the latino and disabled communities.
 After gaining more research experience, Liana plans to attend graduate school and pursue clinical psychology.

 Nicole Garcia Martinez, B.A.